+This document is the User's Manual for the California Rapid Assessment Method (CRAM) for Wetlands and Riparian Areas.
 Chapter 1 presents the rationale for CRAM, including why it's needed, its primary goal, its strategic context, intended uses, and the geographic scope of its applicability.
 Chapter 2 covers key terms, the conceptual framework for CRAM, and its development process.
 Chapter 3 describes the basic steps of the methodology.
-Chapter 4 provides detailed instructions with worksheets and datasheets for assessing a wetland using CRAM.